Vietnam Veterans Memorial: Memorial Wall

 One wall points to the Washington Monument, the other to the Lincoln Memorial, meeting at an angle of 125° 12′.
 Each wall has 72 panels, 70 listing names (numbered 1E through 70E and 70W through 1W), and two very small blank panels at the extremities.
 A pathway for visitors extends along the base of the Wall.

 The names on the Wall, originally numbering 57,939 when it was dedicated in 1982, are listed in the chronological order of the dates of casualty.
-Additional names have been added throughout the years since: As of May 2018 there are 58,320 names.
+Additional names have been added throughout the years since: As of May 2018 there were 58,320 names.
 The number of names on the wall differs from other counts of U.S. Vietnam War deaths.
 Directories of the names and their locations are located on nearby podiums at both ends of the Memorial.

 The memorial has had some unforeseen maintenance issues.
 In 1984, cracks were detected in the granite and, as a result, two of the panels were temporarily removed in 1986 for study.
 More cracks were later discovered in 2010.
 There are a number of hypotheses about the cause of the cracks, the most common being due to thermal cycling.
 In 1990, the Vietnam Veterans Memorial Fund purchased several blank panels to use in case any were ever damaged; these were placed into storage at Quantico Marine Base.
 Two of the blank panels were shattered by the 2011 Virginia earthquake.